mexquetzal/2020-04-27-git-dan/README.md

 - `log`: look at all the commit history you have been doing
     - `log --oneline`: simple oneline log view
 - `diff`: look at differences between current state and what git knows
+- `checkout`: moving our head
+- `HEAD`: place we're are looking at right now on our computer

+- remote: a place where the git repository is stored, e.g., Github
+    - `git remote add origin <URL>` add a remote
+- `git push origin master`: to push the master branch on our local computer to the remote name origin